 When you come across topics on saving you think about budgeting right?
 That’s because saving is often associated with budgeting.
 And the thought of that scares a lot of us.
 People hate budgeting.
 In fact, most Americans are not thrilled by it.
 And according to CBNC, “Many Americans dislike the term budgeting.
 The concept often leads to a sense of deprivation, comparable to the notion of dieting.”

-While it might not be your favourite activity, it works for some people, leaving the rest of us to set our sights on other strategies that work for us.
+While it might not be your favourite activity, it works for some people, leaving the rest to set sights on other strategies that work for them.

 01